Fazorath/Paranoid-Jarvis/README.md

 ## Features
 - Captures a photo with the front-facing camera at each login/startup
-- Logs the date and time of each startup
+- Logs the date and time of each startup in a clear, human-readable format
 - Toggle the feature on/off with a single command
 - Clean, user-friendly terminal interface
 - All logs and images are stored locally for your review